aidanwhiteley/books/README.md

 * Oauth2 based logon to
     * Google
     * Facebook
-    * while also creating users locally so they can be assigned roles
+* the oauth2 logon data is transmogrified into locally stored users - with associated roles - and into a JWT token - making the web application entirely statless
+(which has its pros and cons!)
-* Spring Security for method level authorisation
+* Spring Security for role based method level authorisation
 * Mongo based persistence with the use of Spring Data MongoRepository
     * next to no persistence code
     * except for some Mongo aggregation queries added to the Repository implementation
 * Accessing the Google Books API with the Spring RestTemplate

 ### Tests
 All tests should run fine "out of the box".
-To make this simpler
-* the integration tests (the vast majority of the tests) use Fongo - an in memory Mongo replacement
+To make this simpler the integration tests (the vast majority of the tests) use Fongo - an in memory Mongo replacement
-* the outh2 "logon via a social network" functionality is replaced, for the tests, by configuring in basic auth

 ### How to run
 A lot of the functionality is protected behind oauth2 authentication (via Google and Facebook).